jweiland-net/avalex/Documentation/Administrator/Upgrade/Index.rst

 Upgrade
 =======

-If you update `avalex` to a newer version, please read this section carefully!
+If you are updating `avalex` to a newer version, please read this section carefully!

 Upgrade to Version 9.0.0